 The point is this: have a strategy for investing in your volunteers.
 You’re not just a youth pastor.
 You’re your volunteers’ pastor, too.

-6. PLAN YOUR PARENT STRATEGY
+6. PLAN YOUR FAMILY STRATEGY

 You’re almost there!
 The very last thing you need to strategize in your annual planning meeting is the thing we youth pastors always seem to save until last: how you’ll engage parents.

 If you’d like, play the Planning Your Family Strategy part of the video for your team.
 It will introduce this part of the meeting.

 When it comes to parents, let’s be honest . . . we could all do a better job of engaging them.
 We’re convinced the key to engaging and investing parents effectively is to plan an annual strategy in four key ways: events, discussion groups, tools, and communication.
 So finish your annual planning meeting by creating a plan for all four of these areas.

 To make that happen, we suggest doing four events (an Open House, a Parent and Small Group Leader Breakfast, an event for teenagers and their mother figures, and an event for teenagers and their father figures), two discussion groups (opportunities to learn from parents and ask key questions), a variety of strategic tools (practical resources parents can use), and monthly emails (as well as complementary social media posts).